This Hidden Spinach Smoothie for toddlers is going to revolutionize your morning routine!

 It gets my smoothies so creamy, even when they’re loaded with fruits and vegetables and fiber, and the IQ blending does a great job of knowing when to pulse and when to let the ingredients settle, so it gets it all perfectly blended with just one touch – which means I can start my smoothie, put all the ingredients away and wipe down the counter, and by the time I’m done, my smoothie is ready and breakfast is cleaned up.
 It’s perfect.

-How to Make a Veggie Smoothie Your Toddler will Love
+How to Make a Healthy Smoothie Your Toddler will Love

 Anyway, this recipe pretty much couldn’t be easier.
 Just dump all your fruits and vegetables of choice into the blender (see below for variations), add your old-fashioned oats, protein and milk, and mix it up.